mkimuci/ioling/pages/About/01_faq.md

 Running a national contest usually involves working with secondary school teachers, academics at the universities, not-for-profit Organisations which encourage students to take an interest in science and/or a government body such as the Ministry of Education.
 It is also usually necessary to seek funds in order to finance the national round as well as fees, flights and other expenses associated with participating in the IOL.
 If there are complications that result in the national contest not being able to cover the expenses to participate in the IOL and the participants themselves need to seek other funding, this should be notified and discussed with the IOL Board.

 #### What languages are the national contests in?
 The national contest needs to be in the language of the majority of the population or the language of education.
 Contests cannot be restricted to a particular language if this is not the majority language of the population or the language of education.
 The contest can also, in addition to the majority language/language of education, be held in any other languages that the organisers can comfortably arrange for, such as other widely spoken languages in the country (as long as the problems can be translated fairly).
 In general, there should be no requirement to speak a foreign language (e.g. English).
-Note that IOL is _NOT_ a competition of students? foreign language ability.
+Note that IOL is _NOT_ a competition of students' foreign language ability.

 If a national contest is not providing the test in the majority language of the education system or the population, this is cause for concern.
 Please contact the IOL Board if this is the case.

 #### What languages can the participants compete in at the international level?
 The participants may compete in the language of their national contest at the international level: that means both receiving the problem set in that language and handing in the solution in it.
-Participants may also in the individual round compete in another language that is represented in the IOL by another country, for example: one year an Estonian student took the individual competition in Russian.
+In the individual round participants may also compete in another language that is represented in the IOL by another country, for example: one year an Estonian student took the individual competition in Russian.
 Competitors are not allowed to get the problems in more than one language.

 The countries who wish to participate need to announce which language they prefer a minimum of ten weeks before the IOL (preferably long before that, especially for a new language).
 The Problem Committee (PC) consists of expert linguists from a wide variety of backgrounds, with an astonishing range of competence in many languages.
 No team is obliged or encouraged to work in a foreign language, and, given enough notice, you will almost certainly be allowed to compete at IOL in your own language.